Azure/Ignite2019_IaC_pre-day_docs/Ansible/03-Helpers/Guide.md

-# Iteration and Helpers
+# Iterators and Helpers

-In this section you will:
+In this lab you will:

 - Create a network security group(NSG) and add rules to the NSG